30 Incredible Things to Do in Bali

 Located in the Mount Batur caldera, these hot springs are perfect after you’ve climbed Mount Batur.
 Even if they’re usually packed, you can still enjoy their beauty and get relaxed; on site, you can find a restaurant serving local specialties and facilities for your stay.

 Book Online: Lake Batur Natural Hot Springs Experience

 Located in the village of Mengesta in Tabanan,10 km from the Jatiluwih Rice Terraces, the Belulang Hot Spring is a hidden gem mostly attended by locals.
 The sulfuric water is extremely beneficial for the skin.

 Spend a day at The Edge

 The Edge is a real Balinese dream and, for this reason, it’s not that accessible, economically.
-But if you wanna treat yourself, you should give this place a try.
+But if you wanna treat yourself (like we did in Mauritius), you should give this place a try.
 It’s a luxury four-villa hotel, located 500 feet above the Indian Ocean.
 Every villa comes with an outstanding amount of amenities, such as a butler, a private pool and an epic view of the Indian Ocean.
 The biggest reason why The Edge is so famous is its cliff-hanging and glass-bottomed pool with a view of the 500ft cliff drop; good news is that you don’t have to be a guest to check out the pool though because the resort also has a bar and lounge open to the public.